cinemagoer/cinemagoer/docs/usage/data-interface.rst

 such as cast members, certifications, distributor companies, etc., the subsection label in the HTML page is used as the key.

-The section name (the key) is always (with some minor exceptions) lowercase;
-underscores and dashes are replaced with spaces.
-Some other keys aren't taken from the HTML page, but are defined within the respective object class.
+The key is almost always lowercase; underscores and dashes are replaced with spaces.
+Some keys aren't taken from the HTML page, but are defined within the respective class.

 Information sets
 ----------------

-Since release 1.2 it's possible to retrieve almost every piece of information about a given movie, person or company.
+IMDbPY can retrieve almost every piece of information of a movie, person or company.
 This can be a problem, because (at least for the "http" data access system) it means that a lot of web pages must be fetched and parsed.
-This can be time- and bandwidth consuming, especially if you're interested only in a small part of the information.
+This can be both time- and bandwidth-consuming, especially if you're interested in only a small part of the information.

 The :meth:`get_movie <imdb.IMDbBase.get_movie>`,
-:meth:`get_person <imdb.IMDbBase.get_person>`, and
+:meth:`get_person <imdb.IMDbBase.get_person>` and
 :meth:`get_company <imdb.IMDbBase.get_company>` methods take an optional
 ``info`` parameter, which can be used to specify the kinds of data to fetch.
 Each group of data that gets fetched together is called an "information set".